jupyterlab/jupyterlab/docs/source/user/workspaces.rst

 Workspace File Format
 ---------------------

-A workspace file in a JSON file with a specific spec.

-There are two top level keys requires, `data`, and `metadata`.
+A workspace file is a JSON file that contains one object with two required top-level keys, `data`, and `metadata`.

 The `metadata` must be a mapping with an `id` key that has the same value as the ID of the workspace.
 This should also be the relative URL path to access the workspace,